CTSRD-CHERI/quartus-install/README.md

   --prune          Delete install files when finished
 ```

+You will also need the 'puf' tool installed to perform parallel downloads
+(since the Akamai servers have limited per-file bandwidth, it is most
+efficient to download all the pieces in parallel if you are on a
+high-bandwidth link).

 Please note that installing Quartus implies acceptance of [Intel FPGA's
 EULA](http://fpgasoftware.intel.com/eula/) for the appropriate version(s)
 you download.